eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

     - ``float64``
     - ``float128``

-All of them are defined as follows:
+All of them are declared as follows:

 .. tabs::